FedSlate:A Federated Deep Reinforcement Learning Recommender System: Introduction

 In numerous contexts, the correlation between user behaviors yields substantial benefits.
 Within the financial sector, for instance, customers often engage with both stock trading and online payment services.
 A collaborative model trained by these services can effectively ascertain a customer's risk profile, investment patterns, and spending behaviors, thereby facilitating tailored financial product recommendations that meet individual needs.
 Similarly, in the realm of online advertising, user interactions with multiple platforms reveal interconnected behaviors.
 A user may explore health foods on a social network while simultaneously shopping for wellness products on an e-commerce site.
 Utilizing FL, platforms can collectively develop a model that captures the user's interests and buying inclinations, enhancing the precision of targeted advertising.
-Consequently, a recommendation system underpinned by FL presents an approach that optimizes privacy, minimizes communication overhead, and improves long-term value for users.
+Consequently, a FL-based recommender system offers a potential approach that optimizes user privacy and enhances long-term value (LTV).
+However, previous research on FL in recommendation systems has primarily focused on conventional algorithms with simple averaging of local model outputs \cite{yang2020federated,jalalirad2019simple,muhammad2020fedfast,tan2020federated}.
+These approaches often fail to account for user heterogeneity \cite{imran2023refrs}, which is particularly problematic given the inherently diverse and imbalanced nature of user preferences, potentially resulting in systems that inadequately capture long-term user interests.

 Recommendation systems commonly adopt a slate-based approach, wherein multiple items are simultaneously suggested to the user, allowing them to select and view their preferred item.
 This presents a significant challenge for the direct application of reinforcement learning (RL) due to the large action space involved.
 SlateQ \cite{RN1} is a recommendation algorithm that utilizes the slate decomposition technique to address the challenge of recommending multiple items, known as a recommendation slate, to users.
 It effectively resolves the issue of the large action space faced by previous RL recommendation algorithms.
 However, SlateQ can only be deployed separately on different platforms and cannot be easily extended to the scenario of joint deployment across multiple platforms.
 As a result, it fails to leverage the correlations between user behaviors on different platforms.
 To address this problem, we propose FedSlate, assuming that a user's behavior and response on one platform can be influenced by the recommended content from other platforms.
 Furthermore, certain influences are regarded as ``inaccessible'' to specific platforms.
 Specifically, we assume that certain agents are unable to directly receive rewards (even though the rewards exist), and these agents cannot make decisions based solely on their own information.